Island Elegance: Elba

 Nestled on Tuscany’s coast, Marina di Scarlino is the perfect embarkation point.
 Modern marina facilities and relaxed waterfront cafés set the scene as you prepare to cast off.
 A gentle evening sail introduces the island’s horizon, promising a week of adventure and discovery.

-Day 2 - Porto Azzuro
+Day 2 - Porto Azzurro

 Once guarded by a 16th-century Spanish citadel, Porto Azzurro later became a notorious prison town before reinventing itself as a vibrant harbour.
 Today its squares brim with cafés and colour, and the lively waterfront makes it one of Elba’s most popular and engaging resorts.